Orlando Estate Planning & Probate Lawyers

 The law firm of Gierach and Gierach, P.A. can examine your situation and determine which advance directive or combination of directives is best for your particular circumstance.

-Efficient and Effective Florida Probate Lawyers
+Efficient and Effective Orlando Probate Lawyers

 From thoughtful estate planning to avoid or minimize probate, to probating a will, contesting a will or handling probate litigation, our Florida probate and estate administration practice can help give effect to the terms of a will or trust or resolve any probate dispute.
 Our firm’s proficiency includes real estate probate matters and handling estates without a will.
 We also represent trustees and fiduciaries as well as estate executors and administrators in all the myriad tasks they must accomplish in a Florida probate or estate administration.